In this Gardener's HQ guide, we'll explore cultivating Acidanthera plants in your garden, indoor spaces, and other settings.

-Acidanthera carry sword shaped leaves with long pointed white flowers, with a brown centre.
+Acidanthera carry sword shaped leaves with long pointed white flowers.
+These have a brown centre.

 Acidanthera bicolor - (Gladiolus Callianthus) picture by audreyjm529

-Acidanthera bicolor and similar plants requires between 30 to 90 days for germination at a temperature of 10 to 13 degrees Celsius.
+Acidanthera bicolor and similar plants require between 30 to 90 days for germination.
+Do so at a temperature of 10 to 13 degrees Celsius (50 to 55°F).

 The soil in which Acidanthera plants grow should be well drained.
 Plants require regular watering during the growing season, and monthly feeds of liquid fertiliser.